 8.3 A quorum for an Extraordinary General Assembly shall be thirty (30) members from no less than fifteen (15) different countries.

 ARTICLE 9.
 Board of the ISE

-9.0 Board of the ISE 9.1 The affairs of the ISE are to be managed by a Board to comprised of officers who are elected by the Ordinary General Assembly and appointed by the out-going Board.
+9.0 Board of the ISE 9.1 The affairs of the ISE are to be managed by a Board comprised of members who are elected in conjunction with the Ordinary General Assembly and those appointed by the Board.